The United States spends over one trillion dollars on health care, crime and economic loss annually as a result of domestic violence.

 Child maltreatment is a serious and prevalent public health problem in the United States.
 In fiscal year 2008, U.S. state and local child protective services (CPS) received more than 3 million reports of children being abused or neglected—or about 6 complaints per minute, every day.
 An estimated 772,000 children were classified by CPS authorities as being maltreated and 1,740 children aged 0 to 17 died from abuse and neglect in 2008.

 The financial costs for victims and society are substantial.
-A recent CDC study, The Economic Burden of Child Maltreatment in the United States and Implications for Prevention, found the total lifetime estimated financial costs associated with just one year of confirmed cases of child maltreatment (physical abuse, sexual abuse, psychological abuse and neglect) is approximately $124 billion.
+A recent CDC study, The Economic Burden of Child Maltreatment in the United States and Implications for Prevention,

 A promising array of prevention and response programs have great potential to reduce child maltreatment.
 Given the substantial economic burden of child maltreatment, the benefits of prevention will likely outweigh the costs for effective programs.